yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 ### Advantages over traditional application firewalls

-API Gateways have a number of advantages over traditional application firewalls for message processing:
+Gateways have a number of advantages over traditional application firewalls for message processing:

 * Can understand the structure of the traffic, and can detect subtle attack mechanisms such as entity expansion attacks and external reference attacks.
 * Can consume information in the messages such as security and platform-specific tokens.